 Value Proposition of WhatsApp

-- Convenience: the user can communicate with anyone else in the world who has access to a smartphone with internet, through an absolutely simple interface and instant contact.
+- Convenience: the user can communicate with anyone else in the world who has access to a smartphone with the internet, through an absolutely simple interface and instant contact.

 - Cost: users can keep in touch via text and voice messages or internet calls and even share files at no cost.

-- Security: all messages sent via whatsapp are encrypted.
+- Security: all messages sent via WhatsApp are encrypted.
 This prevents the leakage of information exchanged privately.

-- Features: over the years, WhatsApp has been including new features that make sense to its audience, such as an in-built camera, group chat for up to 256 people, sharing status and sending files up to 100 MB.
+- Features: over the years, WhatsApp has been including new features that make sense to its audience, such as an in-built camera, group chat for up to 256 people, sharing status, and sending files up to 100 MB.

 - Business: there is an application for companies, by which businesses can be promoted through advertisements.
-Companies can even create catalogs for releasing (now the business model is starting to make a little more sense, isn’t it?).
+Companies can even create catalogs for release (now the business model is starting to make a little more sense, isn’t it?).